cyberbotics/naoqisim/README.md

 ### Webots
 Webots can be downloaded from https://cyberbotics.com Version R2018a was recently tested and is known to work with naoqisim.

-### Compiler
-On Windows, it is necessary to install Microsoft Visual Studio C++ 2010 Express.
-On Linux, you will need the standard gcc compiler suite.
-On recent macOS distributions, naoqisim doesn't work any more.

 ## Build